What information is required on the ACA Form 1095-C?

 Part 3 is for ALE Members who offer health coverage through a self-insured health plan.
 Include information about the individuals (including dependents and spouses) covered under your self-insured plan.

 If you are an ALE searching for a solution to report your employee’s ACA information with the IRS on Form 1095-C, get in touch with ACAwise.
-Our support team is available to discuss your requirements.
+Our support team is available to discuss your Form 1095-C filing requirements.
 After determining your filling needs, we can set up your ACAwise account accordingly.
 From there, you can share your employee’s ACA data with us.
 Then we take care of the rest.
-Our team will generate 1095-C forms with the required ACA codes and e-file them with the IRS.
+Our team will generate 1095-C forms with the required ACA codes and you can e-file 1095-C with the IRS.
 We even handle the postal mailing of your employees' copies.